luntergroup/smcsmc/README.md

-# Demographic Inference using a Particle Filter
+# A Particle Filter for Demographic Inference
 [![Anaconda-Server Badge](https://anaconda.org/anaconda/anaconda/badges/installer/conda.svg)](https://conda.anaconda.org/anaconda)

 SMCSMC (Sequential Monte Carlo for the Sequential Markovian Coalescent) or SMC2 is a program for inferring population history from multiple genome sequences.
 It includes both a python package `smcsmc` and a command line interface `smc2` along with two backend binaries `smcsmc`/`scrm`.